- PhD. Otago University, 2008

 View Tim's ResearchGate profile

-- Rhodes L, Smith KF, Harwood DT, Murray S and Biessy L 2017.
+- Rhodes L, Smith KF, Harwood DT, Murray JS and Biessy L 2017.
 Is Gambierdiscus expanding its geographic range in the Pacific region.
 Harmful Algae News.
 Issue 56.
 Pages 1-4.

-- Rhodes L, Smith KF, Verma A, Murray S, Harwood DT and Trnski T 2017.
+- Rhodes L, Smith KF, Verma A, Murray JS, Harwood DT and Trnski T 2017.
 The dinoflagellate genera Gambierdiscus and Ostreopsis from subtropical Raoul Island and North Meyer Island, Kermadec Islands.
-New Zealand Journal of Marine and Freshwater Research, published online.
+New Zealand Journal of Marine and Freshwater Research.
+Pages 1-15.
+Published online.